Louis Jourdan: Later career

 During the 1970s, Jourdan recorded a series of spoken word albums of the Babar the Elephant books that were released by Caedmon Records.

 Jourdan later played Anton Arcane in the movie Swamp Thing (1982) and in its sequel The Return of Swamp Thing (1989).
 In 1983, Jourdan played the villainous Kamal Khan in the James Bond movie Octopussy.
 He said at the time he earned most of his money over the past ten years doing commercials:

 In 1985, Jourdan appeared in a stage revival of Gigi.
 He played the role of French educator, historian and Baron, Pierre de Coubertin (1863–1937), in The First Olympics: Athens 1896, a May 1984 NBC TV (2-part) mini-series about the 1896 Summer Olympics and the American team member/discus thrower from Baltimore, Robert Garrett (1875–1961).
 His last film role was eight years later in Year of the Comet (1992).

 Personal life

 Jourdan and his wife had one child, Louis Henry George Jourdan, sometimes called Louis Henry Jourdan Jr. The marriage lasted until her death in 2014.
 Louis Henry Jourdan was born on October 6, 1951 and died of a narcotics overdose at the age of 29 on May 12, 1981.
 His body was buried at Westwood Village Memorial Park Cemetery in Los Angeles, later joined by his parents.

 After his retirement from acting in 1992 Jourdan lived in Los Angeles.
 In July 2010 he was made a Chevalier de la Légion d'honneur, an honor that he received accompanied by friends, including Sidney Poitier and Kirk Douglas.

 Jourdan has two stars on the Hollywood Walk of Fame at 6153 and 6445 Hollywood Boulevard.

 Death

 Jourdan died at his home in Beverly Hills on 14 February 2015 at the age of 93.
-His body was buried at Westwood Village Memorial Park Cemetery in Los Angeles.